evsc/ofxContourPlot/README.md

 }
 ```

 Define the callback function that lets you draw the contour plot.
-It hands you back individual lines (x1, y1, x2, y2) and the number of the contour plane (iPlane).
+In every call CContour will hand you back individual lines (x1, y1, x2, y2) and the number of the contour plane (iPlane).

 ```cpp
 void ofApp::drawPlot(ofApp * parent, int iPlane,int x1, int y1, int x2, int y2) {